-It is an aromatic cocktail as the fruit has a characteristic tropical perfume.
+It is an sweet-scented cocktail as the fruit has a characteristic tropical perfume.

-Pssst: Brazilian lemonade is a delicious non-alcoholic and refreshing drink with…lime.
+Pssst: Brazilian lemonade is a delicious and refreshing drink (no alcohol) with…lime.
 A bit crazy, I know.
 But it’s very, very tasty and perfect for hot days!

 Other caipirinha variations you might like